jgoodman/Artemis/README.md

 ## lib/Artemis

-The model aiming to be domain-driven (I could be failing that already).
+The model aims to be domain-driven.
 These are Perl modules by the way which interfaces with MySQL.

 ### Artemis::Action

 Represents "doing" something in the gameworld.
 Often composed of conditions and operations.
 When you _execute_ an action, The conditions are first evaluated; If they return true then the operations manipulate the game in some way, otherwise an error is thrown.
-Some example actions are EnterSymposium, Move, Cast, Damage.
+Some example actions are "EnterSymposium", "Move", "Cast", "Damage".

 ### Artemis::Board